alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 {% endhighlight %}
 </details>

-## Inverse index
+## Inverted index

-An inverse index is a data structure that maps keywords to documents.
+An inverted index is a data structure that maps keywords to documents.
 This data structure makes it trivial to find documents where a certain word appears.
 When a user searches for some query the inverted index is used to retrieve all the documents that match with the keywords in the query.

-To implement the inverse index I've used a `defaultdict` with the signature `dict[str, dict[str, int]]`.
+To implement the inverted index I've used a `defaultdict` with the signature `dict[str, dict[str, int]]`.
 This is, a mapping that given a word (a `str`) returns another mapping from URL (a `str`) to the number of times that word appears in the URL (a `int`).
 The default value of the mapping is a mapping from URL to `0`, so if we try to get the value of a keyword that doesn't exist in a URL we get a zero.

-The logic of the inverse index is defined within a class called `SearchEngine`.
+The logic of the inverted index is defined within a class called `SearchEngine`.
 We initialize it with two private dicts.

 ```python
 class SearchEngine: